Strainburst Research Project

 The project team is led by the ACG’s Professor Phil Dight and comprises the following researchers:

-• Associate Professor Bre-Anne Sainsbury, director, Resources Engineering, Monash University
+- Associate Professor Bre-Anne Sainsbury, associate professor, Deakin University

 This team is supported by the following